RChutchev/symantec-parser/README.md

 Simple and works fine.

-Settings in the config file.
+Check all settings in the config file before use.